davisshaver/tech-docs/team-culture/code-review.md

 change does and why it's essential.
 There's no point in critiquing anything until you understand what it does, why its necessary, and what decisions went into the way this was built.

-Automated tests are the first step of review.
-Do unit tests pass?
-Does it pass our jshint, wpcs, scss-lint, or other rules?
-Tests and static analysis should be run first on the CI server.
-If code doesn't passing these tests, it should go back to the original author to address these issues before human review.

 Next, look it over for correctness.
 Are all functions which take parameters and produce output covered by unit tests?
 Do they actually do what they're supposed